Women's Health - HIV

 According to the Centers for Disease Control and Prevention (CDC), around a quarter of people living with HIV in the United States are women.
 Although the annual number of HIV diagnosis among women have declined in recent years, certain ethnicities are still disproportionately affected.

-Georgia currently ranks fifth in the rate of HIV diagnoses among adults and adolescents in the US.
+Georgia currently ranks second in the rate of HIV diagnoses among adults and adolescents, and fourth in the rate of persons living with HIV.
 The burden of HIV/AIDS among Georgian women is fueled by an array of factors related to socioeconomic status, cultural, stigma and access to quality care.
 The problem is exacerbated when factors such as gender inequality, poverty, intimate partner and domestic violence are included.

 The Office of HIV/AIDS is currently developing a strategic plan to address some of the social and structural causes of HIV infection in women.
 The plan will identify our overarching objectives, define our goals, and outline specific action steps the Office of HIV/AIDS will take for improving HIV prevention services for women in Georgia.